ekhumbata/Adventures-in-Duckietown/docs/exercise3.md

 <br>

-**What does the april tag library return to you for determining its position?**
+**What does the apriltag library return to you for determining its position?**

-The april tag library returns an AprilTag object for us!
+The apriltag library returns an AprilTag object for us!
 This is incredibly helpful since we are able to use commands like `apriltag.corners` to help draw the bounding box of the image.

 <br>